 You might also spend an hour or two each week looking for and implementing ways to cut your expenses.

 A cheaper car or home insurance, as well as installing energy-efficient devices in your home, could save you hundreds of dollars each year.
-Smart grocery shopping alone could save you more than $1,000 per year.
+Using smart tips and tools to save money on groceries could save you more than $1,000 per year.

 Time is money.

 And if you spend a little less time on daily activities, you can free up several hours each week — and use that free time to develop new income sources or work on ways to spend less.

 Here are some of the surest ways to free up time for making smart financial moves.